WasmEdge/docs/docs/develop/rust/hello_world.md

 # Hello world

-Before we start, make sure [you have Rust and WasmEdge installed](setup.md).
+Before we start, ensure [you have Rust and WasmEdge installed](setup.md).

 ## A simple main app

-The Hello world example is a standalone Rust application that can be executed by the [WasmEdge CLI](../../start/build-and-run/cli.md).
+The Hello World example is a standalone Rust application that can be executed by the [WasmEdge CLI](../../start/build-and-run/cli.md).
 The full source code for the Rust [main.rs](https://github.com/second-state/rust-examples/tree/main/hello) file is as follows.
 It echoes the command line arguments passed to this program at runtime.

 ```rust
 fn main() {